AntonioLangiu/ecdsa_memory_footprint/README.md

 to open a shell into the VM and then run the `./run.sh` script located in the shared /vagrant folder.
 If everything was successfull at the end of the build you should seen a table containing the various memory footprint.

-## TODO

-- Refactor the build system to have a comparison also for Contiki OS, expecially for the TI sensortag cc2650.
-- Create a unique Makefile shared for each library.